The Frizzled Leek

 • This cooking technique resulted in the juiciest bird we have ever eaten!
 The only way to get perfectly cooked breast and thigh meat.

-• Free up space in your oven for those delicious Thanksgiving Day side dishes.
+• Free up space in your oven for those delicious Thanksgiving Day side dishes, like our Air Fryer Smashed Brussels Sprouts.
 You can leave Turkey in the water bath for 24 hours, and it only takes 10 minutes to crisp up the skin.

 • Leaves you with turkey scraps to make the most delicious Turkey Stock and Gravy.